Vivian Watts

-Vivian Edna Watts (born June 7, 1940) is an American politician who is serving as a Democrat in the Virginia House of Delegates.
-She currently represents the 39th district, which includes part of Fairfax County.
+Vivian Edna Watts (born June 7, 1940) is an American politician and author serving as a member of the Virginia House of Delegates since 1996.
+A member of the Democratic Party, she previously served as the 7th Virginia Secretary of Transportation and Public Safety from 1986 to 1990, and in the House of Delegates again from 1982 to 1986.
+Watts represents the 14th district, encompassing parts of Annandale, Lincolnia, Ravensworth, and Wakefield.

 Between 2009 and 2019, Watts introduced and passed 45 pieces of legislation that became law.

 As of May 2020, Watts serves as the Chair of the Finance Committee, Vice Chair of the Courts of Justice Committee, and as a member of the Rules Committee and Transportation Committee.

 Career

 Before entering politics, Watts was the Executive Director of Fairfax Court Appointed Special Advocates in cases involving severe abuse and neglect of children.

 Watts was first elected in 1981, and left to serve as the state's Secretary of Transportation and Public Safety in 1986; she was again elected to the House in 1996 and continuously since.

 In 2017, Watts became the longest-serving woman ever in the Virginia House of Delegates.